- Karen Pryor Certified Training Partner

 - polite meetings and greetings with dogs and people

 - common behaviour problems - puppy nipping, jumping etc.

-Private classes are ideal if you have a challenging schedule that won't accommodate a typical class schedule, have specific training needs and interests or have a dog that is not ready to work in a group setting or cannot get into a regular class when you are ready.
+Private classes are ideal if you have a challenging schedule that won't accommodate a typical class schedule, have specific training needs and interests or have a dog that is not ready to work in a group setting or you cannot get into a regular class when you are ready.
 While more costly, private classes are good value for money because they are focused completely on your personal goals for your dog, they allow you to move at your pace and the instructor's full attention is directed at you and your dog.
 The first session (one hour) will explore your training goals, assess where you and your dog are at with respect to training, provide foundation exercises to start your training program and plan for future sessions.
 Subsequent sessions are at your pace and can be either one hour or half hour sessions.
 Some on line support can be provided between classes.

 The sport of scentwork uses your dogs incredible sense of smell to locate hidden scent deposits.
 Scentwork is a great sport for dogs that lack confidence as one dog works at a time and they are doing what comes naturally, making use of their most potent physical sense.